influxdata/docs-v2/content/enterprise_influxdb/v1.9/troubleshooting/frequently-asked-questions.md

 Temporarily lowering the `cache-snapshot-write-cold-duration` setting to `10s` while you write the historical data makes the process more efficient.
 ## Where can I find InfluxDB Enterprise logs?

-On systemd operating systems service logs can be accessed using the `journalctl` command.
+On systemd operating systems, service logs can be accessed using the `journalctl` command.

 Meta: `journalctl -u influxdb-meta`